Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Did a couple of sorting probmlems and rotate-list problem.

 Did sort by rarity easy.
 And did number of strings that appear as substring

+## Day 31: 10/19/25: Did Linked List
+Did return middle of linked list problem.
+Was pretty simple and got it first try in optimal time and space complexity.
+Getting pretty good at the easy stuff.